1165048017/kadenze-deep-creative-apps/README.md

 + the picture of the [galaxy NGC 4536][wikimedia-n4536] used in the session 2 and 4 is credited to Adam Block/Mount Lemmon SkyCenter/University of Arizona and is distributed under the Creative Commons Attribution-ShareAlike 3.0 United States license, the picture has been transformed by the creative processes of the course
 + I have used the [Galaxy Zoo data][kaggle-galaxy-zoo] published on the Kaggle challenge web page for the first assignments (see further references to the Galaxy Zoo behind the link)
 + the code of the project is totally based on the project [write-rnn-tensorflow][github-write-rnn] by the great [Hardmaru][twitter-hardmaru], the net is trained on the [IAM On-Line Handwriting Database][iam-handwriting-database], freely available for non-commercial use once registered
-+ the project has been inspired by [sand-glyphs][github-sand-glyphs], by the way, I highly recommend to have a look at the other creations of [Anders Hoff][twitter-incovergent] (alias Inconvergent) and you will for sure spend a good time reading his [blog][inconvergent]
++ the project has been inspired by the artwork [sand-glyphs][github-sand-glyphs], by the way, I highly recommend to have a look at the other creations of [Anders Hoff][twitter-incovergent] (alias Inconvergent) and you will for sure spend a good time reading his [blog][inconvergent]
 + the picture of the [Pleiades][wikimedia-pleiades] is in the public domain and authored by NASA, ESA, AURA/Caltech, Palomar Observatory

 [fastforward-vae]: http://blog.fastforwardlabs.com/post/148842796218/introducing-variational-autoencoders-in-prose-and